Acute Panic Attack

 If a person experiences recurrent panic attacks, this is called panic disorder, a condition which is usually treatable with psychotherapeutic methods and/or medication.

 People who experience a panic attack are not usually aware that the episode is going to occur until it begins, particularly if the affected individual has not experienced a panic attack before.

 Physiological changes in the body – such as an increasing heart rate – have been found to occur up to an hour in advance of a panic attack, but the first perceptible signs generally only become apparent as the attack begins.
-These include symptoms of mental distress such as the belief that one is dying, and concurrent physical symptoms such as increased heart rate (palpitations), sweating and trembling.
+These include symptoms of mental distress, such as the belief that one is dying, and concurrent physical symptoms, such as increased heart rate (palpitations), sweating and trembling.

 There are typically no perceptible signs of the onset of a panic attack.
 However, research has been conducted to test the hypothesis that panic attacks occur spontaneously.
-Findings suggest that imperceptible changes in the body can begin to occur before the actual panic attack begins.
+Findings suggest that imperceptible changes in the body can begin before the actual panic attack begins.

-Physiological changes which may take place up to an hour in advance of a panic attack include:
+Physiological changes, which may take place up to an hour in advance of a panic attack, include:

 - Irregular breathing patterns